Dagenham Dock: Wholesale market

 Barking Reach Power Station was constructed between 1992 and 1995 on Chequers Lane, and was the first major generating station to be built in London for many years.
 Decommissioning of the power station started in 2018.

 In December 2018, the City of London Corporation acquired Barking Power Ltd along with the Barking Reach Power Station site.
 The historic City of London Corporation is obliged to provide wholesale markets through legislation enacted in the Victorian era.
-It proposes to relocate Billingsgate Fish Market (currently in Poplar), Smithfield Meat Market (in Central London) and New Spitalfields Market (currently in Leyton) to a new consolidated site.
+It proposed to relocate Billingsgate Fish Market (currently in Poplar), Smithfield Meat Market (in Central London) and New Spitalfields Market (currently in Leyton) to a new consolidated site.

 The corporation considered potential sites in Silvertown, Fairlop, Thurrock and Dagenham Dock and the possible expansion of the New Spitalfields site in Leyton.
 The Barking Reach Power Station site was selected in April 2019.
 In March 2021, Barking and Dagenham Council gave outline planning permission for the City of London Corporation proposals.
 On 28 November 2022, the corporation submitted a private bill to allow the relocation of Smithfield and Billingsgate markets.

 In February 2023, Havering Council attempted to use the 1247 market rights of Romford Market to block the opening of the consolidated wholesale market to the general public.

 The new consolidated market was expected to become operational in 2027/2028.
-However, in November 2024, the Court of Common Council announced it did not intend to proceed with these plans as they were no longer economically viable; instead, Billingsgate Fish Market and Smithfield Market would close in or after 2028 with no replacements, while New Spitalfields Market would continue as a London hub for wholesale fruit and vegetable produce.
+However, in November 2024, the Court of Common Council announced it did not intend to proceed with these plans as they were no longer economically viable; instead, if legislation removing the obligations is approved by Parliament, both Billingsgate Fish Market and Smithfield Market would close in or after 2028 with no replacements, while New Spitalfields Market would continue as a London hub for wholesale fruit and vegetable produce.
+Then, in December 2025, the Corporation and the Greater London Authority signed a Memorandum of Understanding to relocate both wholesale markets to Albert Island east of London City Airport in Newham, and in June 2026 the GLA started to procure a partner for the £220m markets development.

 Geography

 The area is located in the London Riverside section of the Thames Gateway zone.
-It includes the London Sustainable Industries Park, an environmentally sustainable business cluster.
+It includes the London Sustainable Industries Park, an environmentally sustainable business cluster, and the Dagenham Green development.

 East of Dagenham Dock is Hornchurch Marshes, west past The Gores waterway is Barking Riverside, to the south is the River Thames and to the north is the Merrielands Retail Park and the Becontree and Rylands estates.